nikhil-khot/fractal-lang/design/design.md

 ; Will determine the number of steps to escape for some point on the complex plane.
 Errors if the given point does not escape.

 ; <Color-ETF> := #:color-func (-> Complex Color)
 ;              | #:color-func (-> Complex ETFractal Color)
 ;              | #:color-gradient (list Color)

-; render : (-> ETFractal <Color-ETF> [Bounds Bounds] PosInt PosInt [Bounds Bounds]) ; Will render an escape time fractal, using the provided means of coloring (either a function that determines the color of each point, or a list of colors to use as a gradient depending on the speed of escape),..
-Returns the final bounds of the window.
+; render : (-> ETFractal <Color-ETF> [Bounds Bounds] PosInt PosInt [Bounds Bounds]) ; Will render an escape time fractal, using the provided means of coloring (either a function that determines the color of each point, or a list of colors to use as a gradient depending on the speed of escape), within the given bounds and window size.
+Returns the final bounds being used to view the fractal.

 ; generate-ifractal : -> <L-System> Number IFractal
 ; Creates an iterative fractal based on a provided L-System, initialized to the provided iteration of the fractal.